 Every example below is something a real person actually used AI to do this week.
-Click to expand, see the weak prompt most people would write, then the strong one that actually works.
+Click to expand, see the quick version most of us start with, then the stronger one โ and why it works.
 Copy, adapt, and try it.

 Why this works: Clear goal.
 You've told it what "good" looks like.
-You've told it what it can't know, so it'll flag uncertainty instead of bluffing.
+You've told it what it can't know, so it'll flag what it's unsure of instead of filling the gap with a confident guess.
 Verify one thing: pick one line item it flagged and call the billing number on the bill to confirm.

 Why this works: The weak one gets you a generic template from the internet.
 The strong one gets you something that sounds like you.
 Verify one thing: read it out loud โ does it sound like something you'd actually say?
 If not, edit.